Overview

 Clothing

-Active clothes— Bring a combination of lightweight cotton and synthetic or merino wool fabrics that breathe well for hiking, biking, horseback riding or fishing.
-Whatever you choose, be sure you have comfortable freedom of movement, especially for uphill and downhill activity.
-Conditions may vary greatly day to day, particularly on late August through October trips – so plan for all conditions!
+Active clothes—Bring a combination of lightweight synthetic or Merino wool fabrics that breathe well for hiking, biking, horseback riding, or fishing.
+Be sure you have comfortable freedom of movement, especially for uphill and downhill activities.
+Conditions may vary greatly from day to day, so plan for all conditions!

-On the river— Start with a swimsuit and/or swim trunks and synthetic or merino wool shirt as a base layer.
-Additional layers for sun protection or insulation can be added and subtracted depending on the weather, temperature and how wet you’re getting in the rapids.
+On the river—Start with a swimsuit and/or swim trunks and a synthetic or Merino wool shirt as a base layer.
+Additional layers for sun protection or insulation can be added and subtracted depending on the weather, temperature, and how wet you’re getting in the rapids.
 Wetsuits are provided.

-At Bear Camp— When the weather is warm, lightweight cotton pants/skirt or shorts and shirt make great camp-wear.
+At Bear Camp—When the weather is warm, lightweight pants/skirt or shorts and shirt make great camp wear.
 Anytime the forecast calls for cool evenings and cold nights, a dry set of long underwear is the perfect base layer under long pants and a fleece sweater.

 Footwear

-In the boat— The best choice is an amphibious shoe that drains water, protects your toes and won’t come off in swirling current.
+For water-based activities—The best choice is an amphibious shoe that drains water, protects your toes, and won’t come off in swirling currents.
 A retired pair of athletic shoes can work well, too.
 Sport sandals with a heel strap are a good option, especially on rivers with sandy beaches.
-Find professional-grade options made by Chacos®, the official footwear sponsor of OARS guides.
+Find professional-grade options made by Chaco®, the official footwear sponsor of OARS guides.

-Horseback riding – Ideally a boot with rigid sole & heel and ankle coverage is worn, but we know travelling with this type of footwear isn’t ideal.
-We may have a pair of boots to loan, so let us know your shoes size in advance.
+Horseback riding—Ideally a boot with a rigid sole & heel and ankle coverage is worn, but we know traveling with this type of footwear isn’t ideal.
+We may have a pair of boots to loan, so let us know your shoe size in advance.
 A good hiking shoe or boot is sufficient for a one-day outing.

 Please note: If you buy new shoes or sandals for the trip, make sure you break them in first

-Socks— Bring at least one pair for each day of hiking.
+Socks—Bring at least one pair for each day of hiking.
 We recommend merino wool material.
-It may be a good idea to bring along some additional items such as foot powder, cushioned pads and/or bandage or 2nd Skin®, which provides cushioned comfort with an antiseptic for blistered and sore feet.
-You will want a pair of neoprene, wool or fleece socks for the river.
+It may be a good idea to bring along some additional items such as foot powder, cushioned pads, and/or bandages or 2nd Skin®, which provides cushioned comfort with an antiseptic for blistered and sore feet.
+You will also want a pair of neoprene, wool, or fleece socks for the river.
 They will keep your feet warm, even when wet.

 Headwear

-Rain gear protects you from rain, wind and the splash of the rapids.
-It is one of the essential items that all passengers should have no matter what time of year you are traveling.
-Look for jacket and pants that are 100% waterproof, not just water resistant.
-A hooded jacket is recommended as well as good secure closures around your head, neck, wrists and ankles.
+Rain gear protects you from rain, wind, and the splash of the rapids.
+It is one of the essential items that all passengers should have no matter what time of year they are traveling.
+Look for a jacket and pants that are 100% waterproof, not just water-resistant.
+A hooded jacket is recommended as well as good secure closures around your head, neck, wrists, and ankles.
 Do not bring a rain poncho as it cannot be worn under your PFD.

 Sun Protection